alpyen/Overgrowth-Scripting-Helper/README.md

 Now that the migration to Windows 10 is done I'm trying to rework everything from scratch with error handlers to begin with, so I don't need to add them afterwards.

  ### Known Bugs/ToDo-List:

+- **Overgrowth++ (Notepad++ Plugin)**
   - Live Search reconstructs full TreeView on each input change (should use last treeview though (while typing, not removing), much faster)
   - Live Search ignores last character
   - Live Search reacts on every keyhit, but should only on changed input
-- No icons on SettingsWindow (titlebar) etc.
   - parameters are being split wrong if they have defaults like uv_a = vec2(0, 0) (needs fix in Calltips too)
-- search filters too everything, even the parameters of a matched function (although it should show all)
+  - search filters too everything, even the parameters of a matched function (although it should show all) (???)
-- Add Docs2XML (Calltip-Parser)
+  - Cleanup Code
+  - Rework the appearance?
+Remove standard title bar and make it more appealing?

+- **AsDocs2XML (Calltip-Parser)**
   - type of variables are not shown (Docs2XML needs to parse the type)
   - Rework Calltips (correct parsing, Docs2XML?)
   - Many unparsable lines in Docs2XML
   - Add Description to Calltips
-- Cleanup Code
-- Rework the appearance?
-Remove standard title bar and make it more appealing?
+  - Finalize resulting database.xml structure